 Many adults experience eating difficulties brought on by physical, sensory, and psychological factors.
 Restrictive eating patterns impact an individual’s social, emotional, and dietary well-being and can lead to more serious complications.
 Challenges related to selectivity or sensitivity, gagging or swallowing reactions, vomiting, heightened social stress, and oral motor skill limitations are common for clients with underlying sensory and motor limitations.
-At the FOCUS Institute, comprehensive assessment, treatment, and education are provided by occupational therapists that are highly-skilled in identifying and addressing the challenges that trigger mealtime problems.
+At FOCUS for Mealtime Success, comprehensive assessment, treatment, and education are provided by occupational therapists that are highly-skilled in identifying and addressing the challenges that trigger mealtime problems.
 We strive to help individuals who have eating difficulties develop successful mealtime patterns through compassionate care, systematic assessment of all underlying issues, and whole-body intervention and treatments.

 Most clients require a full, comprehensive evaluation in order to begin occupational therapy services.
 Our comprehensive evaluation requires 12 hours of therapist time.
 This evaluation will give a complete picture of the client’s sensory processing and motor needs, including how these contribute to eating and mealtime challenges.
 It includes 2 1/2 to 4 hours of direct assessment, a comprehensive detailed written report, and an evaluation feedback meeting.